JPS-Saahil/Formique/README.md

 - Final render
 - Completed product

-The site should let visitors understand not only what was made, but how it was made.
+The site is designed to help visitors understand not only what was made, but how it was made.

 ---

 ## ▌ Key Features

 ### Interactive Object Viewer

 A dedicated 3D viewing window for model inspection with smooth rotation and clear mode switching.

 Planned display modes: